clambin/traefik-simple-auth/README.md

   -provider string
         The OAuth2 provider to use (default "google") -secret string
-        Secret to use for authentication (base64-encoded) -session-cookie-name string
+        Secret to use for authentication (base64 encoded) -session-cookie-name string
-        The cookie name to use for authentication (default "traefik-simple-auth") -users string
+        The cookie name to use for authentication (default "_traefik_simple_auth") -users string
         Comma-separated list of usernames to login
 ```